thorsten/phpMyFAQ/documentation/documentation.md

 **3.a.
 Upgrading from phpMyFAQ 2.5.x**

-Upgrading from 2.5.x is a minor upgrade.
+Upgrading from 2.5.x is a major upgrade.
 Please make a full backup before you run the upgrade!
 First you have to delete all files **except**:

 *   the file **data.php** in the directory **inc/**
 *   all files in the **assets/template/** directory